flexera-public/policy_templates/cost/google/idle_persistent_disk_recommendations/README.md

 This Policy finds Idle Persistent Disk Recommendations and reports when it finds them.
 You can then delete the idle volumes

+### How it works

+This policy uses the GCP recommender `google.compute.disk.IdleResourceRecommender`, which

+It is important that the policy GCP credentials have at least one of the following roles:

+-
+-

+You also need to [enable the Recommender API](https://console.cloud.google.com/flows/enableapi?apiid=recommender.googleapis.com)

+Check the following official GCP docs for more:

+-

 ## Input Parameters

 This policy has the following input parameters required when launching the policy.